 Who has acupuncture?

-Many people use acupuncture to help with specific symptoms like pain, tiredness, constipation, hot flushes, headache and backache, or with a wide variety of health conditions such as asthma, IBS, fibromyalgia and arthritis.
+Many people use acupuncture to help with specific symptoms like pain, tiredness, constipation, hot flushes, anxiety, nausea, headache and backache, or with a wide variety of health conditions such as asthma, IBS, fibromyalgia, migraine and arthritis.
 Others choose acupuncture as a preventive measure to strengthen their constitution, help with emotional issues, or because they just feel generally unwell.
 Acupuncture is considered suitable for all ages including babies, children and the elderly.
-It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or physical therapies like physiotherapy and osteopathy.
+It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or with physical therapies like physiotherapy and osteopathy.

 How can acupuncture help me?

-Acupuncture is widely considered to be beneficial for a range of illnesses and injuries, from clearly defined symptoms to more general feelings of ill health, reduced energy and low mood.
+Acupuncture is widely considered to be beneficial in helping with various types of illnesses and injuries - from clearly defined symptoms to more general feelings of ill health, reduced energy and low mood.
 Take a look at the BAcC research fact sheets to find out more about how acupuncture may be able to help you.